rchain/architecture-docs/contracts/namespaces.rst

     Figure - A Namespace Definition Implemented as an ‘If-conditional’

-1. A set of contracts, :code:`contract1...contractn` , are sent to the namespace :code:`address1...address`.
+1. A set of contracts, :code:`contract1...contractn` , are sent to the set of channels (namespace) :code:`address1...addressn`.
-FORMAT

 2. In parallel, a process listens for input on every channel in the :code:`address` namespace.